matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 b) gRCP: Micro in different programing languages.
 Internal communication within private network.
 c) Message Queues: RabbitMQ, Apache Kafka.
 Asynchronous communication.
 d) Graph QL: Query language for APIs that enables clients to request only the data they need.
-e) WebSocket: Full-duplex, bi-directional communication channel over a single, long-lived connection, usage Chat, gaming.
+e) WebSocket: Full-duplex, bidirectional communication channel over a single, long-lived connection, usage Chat, gaming.
 f) Service Mesh (Istio, Linkerd): Dedicated infrastructure layer for handling service-to-service communication.
-Manage and secure communication in a complex micro-services ecosystem.
+Manage and secure communication in a complex microservices' ecosystem.

 141) Explain the concept of distributed transactions and the two-phase commit (2PC) protocol?
 Answer: Distributed Transactions: Multiple operations across distributed systems or microservices, where each operation is a part of larger transaction.
 In distributed transactions, either all the operations within transaction are successfully completed, or none of them are.
 This ensures data consistency across services.